-- vi.
-Ecological merits of shoreland areas should be enhanced through the establishment of non-turf vegetation by establishing a diverse vertical structure of plantings that considers both understory (forbes, perennials, shrubs, ornamental trees) and overstory (canopy trees) vegetation. - vii.
-Water quality should be protected from pollutants associated with development and pervious surfaces by establishing non-turf buffer zones along the shoreline which serve to reduce stormwater runoff, and protect the shoreline from erosion.

-- 5. When deemed necessary by the Zoning Administrator or Plan Commission, landscape plans shall be provided for building and site work that requires a Zoning Permit and for other site development work that disturbs over 500 square feet of site area. - 6.
+- (6) Ecological merits of shoreland areas shall be enhanced through the establishment of non-turf vegetation by establishing a diverse vertical structure of plantings that considers both understory (forbes, perennials, shrubs, ornamental trees) and overstory (canopy trees) vegetation. - (7) Water quality shall be protected from pollutants associated with development and pervious surfaces by establishing non-turf buffer zones along the shoreline which serve to reduce stormwater runoff, and protect the shoreline from erosion. - 5.
+When deemed necessary by the Zoning Administrator or Plan Commission, landscape plans should be provided for building and site work that requires a Zoning Permit and for other site development work that disturbs over 500 square feet of site area. - 6.
 All landscape and other land altering activities in the shoreland, wetland, or floodplain areas may also be regulated by additional county, state and federal ordinances and/or requirements.
 In the case of conflicts between ordinances or regulations, the more restrictive requirements shall apply.

-R-1S and R-1S/MU Required Plantings Area Existing and New Plantings Street Yard One canopy trees or one evergreen One ornamental tree Seven medium to tall shrubs Vegetation should be arranged in masses to filter views from the road edge.
-Dispersed, patterns of landscape planting that provide minim- visual buffering should be discouraged New understory vegetation that augments existing matu deciduous trees should be considered in the development of landscape plan Front corners of parcel should be anchored with vegetation, appropriate Side Yard One canopy tree or One evergreen or Two ornamental trees Four medium to tall shrubs )R Vegetation should provide visual buffering of neighborin building structures Location of vegetation should not obstruct lake views from neighboring properties to the greatest extent possible Hedgerows or planting beds can be installed in formal or an analysis. informal arrangements.
-Rear Yard One canopy free or two evergreens One ornamental tree Four medium to tall shrubs Groundcovers and understory plantings should be established adjacent to buildings to provide a transition from the building face to exterior ground plane Ornamental trees should be located in areas that maximiz visual buffering of buildings from surrounding properties Mowed and maintained turf areas shall be minimized, whi respecting the need for private recreational uses or expose lawn areas.
+R-15 Area Street Yard S and R-1S/MU Required Plantings Existing and New Plantings Existing and New Plantings Street Yard Draft for P 1 canopy trees or 1 evergreen 1 ornamental tree 7 medium to tall shrubs Vegetation shall be arranged in masses to filter views from the road edge.
+Dispersed, patterns of landscape planting that provide minimal visual buffering shall be discouraged New understory vegetation that augments existing mature deciduous trees shall be considered in the development of a landscape plan Front corners of parcel shall be anchored with vegetation, if appropriate Side Yard 1 canopy tree or 1 evergreen or 2 ornamental trees 4 medium to tall shrubs Vegetation shall provide visual buffering of neighboring building structures Location of vegetation shall not obstruct lake views from neighboring properties to the greatest extent possible Hedgerows or planting beds can be installed in formal or informal

-Shore Yard and Water's Edge one canopy tree 0.5 ornamental tree Four medium to tall shrubs Retain a non-mowed area of at least 35-feet wide [see Section 11.11 adjacent to shoreline that supports clump grasses, perennials or ground cover of low-growing vegetation • Groundcovers and understory plantings should be established adjacent to buildings to provide a transition from the building face to exterior ground plane Retain or establish a buffer zone of natural vegetation along shoreline that endeavors to support a natural, wooded setting Utilize vegetation to enframe views of the lake from upland private residential structures Implement erosion and stormwater controls through topographic depressions and groundcovers or shrubcovers that promote infiltration near the shoreline.
+Rear Yard 1 canopy tree or 2 evergreens 1 ornamental tree 4 medium to tall shrubs • Groundcovers and understory plantings shall be established adjacent to buildings to provide a transition from the building face to exterior ground plane Ornamental trees shall be located in areas that maximize visual buffering of buildings from the lakeside, while providing for open views to the lake Mowed and maintained turf areas shall be minimized, while respecting the need for private recreational uses or exposed lawn areas.
+Shore Yard and Water's Edge 1 canopy tree 0.5 ornamental tree 4 medium to tall shrubs Retain a Non-mowed area of at least 35-feet wide [see Section 11.11 (F)] adjacent to shoreline that supports clump grasses, perennials or ground cover of low-growing vegetation Sult Groundcovers and understory plantings shall be established adjacent to buildings to provide a transition from the building face to exterior ground plane Draft for Pult • Retain or establish a buffer zone of natural vegetation along shoreline that endeavors to support a natural, wooded setting Orait Utilize vegetation to enframe views of the lake from upland private residential structures · · · Implement erosion and stormwater controls through topographic depressions and groundcovers or shrubcovers that promote infiltration near the shoreline.